 Camille Reed, Founder and Director of the Australasian Circular Textile Association says “There are a number of challenges when it comes to the technology and actual materials to facilitate recycling…..due to the nature of the very new innovation the equipment is not yet operating at a commercial scale and requires a great deal of capital to run.”

-Textile recycling is an emerging industry.
-Let’s instead think outside the square with our sock recycling efforts.
+Whilst textile waste manufacturing is growing as an Australian based industry, let’s think outside the square with our sock recycling efforts.

 How to Recycle Your Socks